 - The Council operates within an established governance framework which incorporates a scheme of delegated functions, financial regulations, standing orders relating to contracts and procedural standing orders.
-These elements of the framework are kept under regular review by the Council; - The Council facilitates policy and decision making through a policy board structure.
-The Council's scheme of decentralisation was reviewed during 2018 and the five Local Area Committees were replaced with 7 Local Partnerships adopting a more informal and inclusive approach as part of a drive to ensure community voices are heard on local issues and to distribute their delegated resources in accordance with community need identified in their respective local action plans and community plan key priorities;
+These elements of the framework are kept under regular review by the Council; - The Council facilitates policy and decision making through a policy board structure;

 - Services are able to demonstrate how their own activities link to the Council's vision and priorities through their service improvement plans.
-Performance management and monitoring of service delivery is reported through policy boards regularly including six monthly updates to the Leadership Board on progress against the implementation of the Council Plan; - The Corporate Management Team monitors a quarterly scorecard of performance information.
+Performance management and monitoring of service delivery is reported through policy boards regularly including six-monthly updates to the Leadership Board on progress against the implementation of the Council Plan; - The Corporate Management Team monitors a quarterly scorecard of performance information.
 The Council regularly publishes information about its performance, e.g. "It's all about you", a publication outlining the performance of the Council published annually.
 An annual benchmarking report on the performance of the Council is submitted to the Audit, Risk and Scrutiny Board; - The Council has adopted a code of conduct for its employees.
 Elected members adhere to the nationally prescribed Code of Conduct for Members.
 In addition, the Council has in place a protocol for Relationships between Political Groups, Elected Members and Officers; - The Council's approach to risk management is set out in the risk management strategy and is well embedded.
 Risks are reported regularly to the Audit, Risk and Scrutiny Board; - The Director of Finance and Resources is the Council's Senior Information Risk Owner and information risk is monitored through the Information Management and Governance Group and its sub-groups.
-The Managing Solicitor, Information Governance is the statutory Data Protection Officer; - Comprehensive arrangements are in place to ensure members and officers are supported by appropriate training and development;
+The Managing Solicitor, Information Governance is the statutory Data Protection Officer; - Comprehensive arrangements are in place to ensure members and officers are supported by appropriate training and development; - Registers of interests for elected members and senior officers are maintained and published on the Council's website; - The Council complies with the CIPFA Code of Practice on Managing the Risk of Fraud and Corruption and the Council's arrangements for fraud prevention, detection and investigation are

-- Registers of interests for elected members and senior officers are maintained and published on the Council's website; - The Council's arrangements for fraud prevention, detection and investigation are managed through the corporate counter fraud service; - The Council's approach to 'whistleblowing' is outlined in the policy for expressing concerns outwith line management; - There are adequate cyber security controls in place including a dedicated cyber security officer and conformance to industry cyber security standards such as Public Services Network (PSN), Payment Card Industry (PCI) and Cyber Essentials; - Clear and independent governance arrangements are in place with Renfrewshire Leisure Ltd and the Renfrewshire Health and Social Care Partnership with oversight from the Council's Leadership Board. - Seven Local Partnerships have been established and have identified initial local priorities.
-Decision making including that relating to relevant grants is delegated to each Local Partnership through a Lead Officer appointed by the Council.
+- managed through the corporate counter fraud service; - The Council's approach to 'whistleblowing' is outlined in the policy for expressing concerns outwith line management; - There are adequate cyber security controls in place including a dedicated cyber security officer and conformance to industry cyber security standards such as Public Services Network (PSN), Payment Card Industry (PCI) and Cyber Essentials; - Clear and independent governance arrangements are in place with Renfrewshire Leisure Ltd and the Renfrewshire Health and Social Care Partnership with oversight from the Council's Leadership Board. - Seven Local Partnerships have been established and have identified initial local priorities.
+Decision-making, including that relating to relevant grants, is delegated to each Local Partnership through a Lead Officer appointed by the Council.